halerankin/project-history/README.md

 # Project history

 This is a curated list of projects I've worked on.
-This includes a summary of my project work, broken out by client, and briefly detailing my responsibilities:
+Beneath this initial list of sites I have included a summary of my project work, broken out by client, and briefly detailing my responsibilities:

 ## Amazon **2018-2019**
 [**Amazon Second Chance**](https://www.amazon.com/amsc)